 - 1/4 cup sugar

-- 2 cups watermelon cut into bite-sized cubes
+- 2 cups watermelon, cut into bite-sized chunks

-- Combine lime juice and sugar in a small pot and gently simmer until sugar is completely dissolved.
-Remove pot from heat, stir in chopped ginger, and allow to steep 30 minutes.
-Strain syrup, discard solids, and reserve liquid.
+- Combine lime juice and sugar in a small pot.
+Gently simmer until the sugar is completely dissolved.
+Remove the pot from the heat and stir in the chopped ginger.
+Let the ginger steep in the syrup for 30 minutes.
+Strain the syrup, discarding the solids, and reserving the liquid.